imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-a-party.md

 **Bibliografía:**

 * Freud, S. (2013). *The interpretation of dreams* (Vol. 267).
 Akal Editions.
 * Murillo, R. (2008). *Dreams: When the gods communicate with men.
 Psychobiology of daydreams*.
-Medical Journal of the University of Veracruz 8(S2), 79-81.
-Retrieved from: [https://www.medigraphic.com/pdfs/veracruzana/muv-2008/muvs082l.pdf](https://www.medigraphic.com/pdfs/veracruzana/muv-2008/muvs082l.pdf)
+Medical Journal of the University of Veracruz 8(S2), 79-8Retrieved from: [https://www.medigraphic.com/pdfs/veracruzana/muv-2008/muvs082l.pdf](https://www.medigraphic.com/pdfs/veracruzana/muv-2008/muvs082l.pdf)

 ---